 A Tale of Two Cities : Blood For Blood

-Jonathan has written 70 playscripts for BBC Radio Drama, 31 professionally produced stage plays and directed 84 stage shows for the UK, HK, USA, Chile, Eire and Egypt.
+Jonathan has written 100+ hours of broadcast drama, 30+ professionally produced stage plays and directed 80+ stage shows for the UK, HK, USA, Chile, Eire, Northern Ireland and Egypt.
 A list can be found under ‘CV’ in the dropdown menu above.
 Jonathan’s earlier work from 1977 can be referenced from his CV.

 2023: Gaslight